skatejs/skatejs/README.md

 ### Performance

 Skate is pretty fast.
 In any browser other than Internet Explorer, it can process in excess of 100k elements in less than half a second.
 However, IE tends to be fraction of that.
-If you have a super-massive DOM and are worried about performance, read the next secion on ignoring elements to find out how to speed it up.
+If you have a super-massive DOM and are worried about performance, read the next section on ignoring elements to find out how to speed it up.

 ### Ignoring Elements